trendscenter/coinstac_gica_pipeline/README.md

  - decentralized PCA
  - local ICA (either with Infomax ICA, spatially-constrained ICA, or other)

-## ddFNC
+## Joint ICA

-The stages of ddFNC are:
+The stages of Joint ICA are:

- - Group/ScICA ICA (as given above)
+---

- - Local post-processing of timecourses (including windowing)
+## Linked Repositories/Submodules

- - Decentralized Clustering
+Briefly, there are a number of linked repositories attached to this pipeline.